d-plaindoux/transept/README.md

   | BinOp of operation * expr * expr
 ```

 `Transept` provides modules in order to help parsers construction.
 In the next fragment `Utils` contains basic functions like `constant`.
-The `Parser` module is a is parser dedicated to char stream analysis and `Literals`is library dedicated to string, float etc. parsing.
+The `Parser` module is a is parser dedicated to char stream analysis and `Literals`is dedicated to string, float etc. parsing.

 ```ocaml
 module Utils = Transept.Utils